Religious Freedom Restoration Act: Applicability

 The RFRA applies "to all Federal law, and the implementation of that law, whether statutory or otherwise", including any Federal statutory law adopted after the RFRA's date of signing "unless such law explicitly excludes such application."

-According to a federal appeals court ruling on March 7, 2018, the RFRA does not justify discrimination against employees on the basis of their lesbian, gay, bisexual, or transgender identity.
-However, on October 15, 2019, federal judge Reed O’Connor said that, because of the RFRA, federally-funded healthcare insurers and providers must be allowed to deny medical treatment and coverage on the basis of the sex, gender identity or termination of pregnancy of the person who is requesting the services, even if the services are medically necessary.
+According to a federal appeals court ruling on March 7, 2018, the RFRA did not justify discrimination against employees on the basis of their lesbian, gay, bisexual, or transgender identity in those circumstances.
+However, on October 15, 2019, federal judge Reed O’Connor said that, because of the RFRA, federally funded healthcare insurers and providers must be allowed to deny medical treatment and coverage on the basis of the sex, gender identity or termination of pregnancy of the person who is requesting the services, even if the services are medically necessary.
 Transgender people may be turned down even if the healthcare service they need is not related to their being transgender.